TaoELi/cavity-md-ipi/water_VUSC/README.md

 ATOM    650    L   1     1       0.000   0.000   0.000  0.00  0.00            0
 </code></pre>

 Here, I add two photons (labelled by L).
-Typically the number of photons should be even due to the two polarization  directions of each single cavity mode.
+Typically the number of photons should be even due to the two polarization  directions (which are set as x and y directions here) of each single cavity mode, where the cavity direction is set at z-drection.
 For the LAMMPS data file (data.lmp), please leave it alone and do not do modifications, because we will not throw the information of photons to LAMMPS.

 Second, please prepare a photon_params.json file to control the parameters of cavity mode:
 <pre><code>